DB: Legislative framework for commercial superfunds

 - Why this is important

-Where a scheme has been wound up before the new clauses come into force, where the Pension Protection Fund has assumed responsibility for a scheme before the new clauses come into force, or where scheme members are now members of the Financial Assistance Scheme, the draft clauses include a deeming provision: any "potentially remediable alteration" will be treated as having met the actuarial confirmation requirement before it was made and so as always having been valid.
+Where a scheme was wound up before the new sections came into force, where the Pension Protection Fund assumed responsibility for a scheme before the new sections came into force, or where scheme members are now members of the Financial Assistance Scheme, the sections include a deeming provision: any "potentially remediable alteration" will be treated as having met the actuarial confirmation requirement before it was made and so as always having been valid.

-In other cases, trustees will be able to make a written request to the current scheme actuary in relation to any "potentially remediable alteration".
-The scheme actuary will then consider whether, in their opinion, it is reasonable to conclude that, on the assumption that it was validly made, the alteration would not have prevented the scheme from continuing to satisfy the "statutory standard" (broadly, the reference scheme test).
+In other cases, trustees may make a written request to the current scheme actuary in relation to "potentially remediable alterations".
+The scheme actuary will then consider whether it is reasonable to conclude that, on the assumption that it was validly made, the alteration would not have prevented the scheme from continuing to satisfy the "statutory standard" (broadly, the reference scheme test).
 If the answer to this question is yes and the scheme actuary gives a written confirmation, then the amendment will be treated as having been valid from the point at which it was made.

-An amendment/alteration will not be a "potentially remediable alteration" if the trustees have taken "positive action" (as defined in the Bill) in relation to it, or have been a party to legal proceedings (in the circumstances set out in the Bill) in relation to it.
+An amendment/alteration will not be a "potentially remediable alteration" if the trustees have taken "positive action" (as defined in the Act) in relation to it, or have been a party to legal proceedings (in the circumstances set out in the Act) in relation to it.

-The clauses also give the government power to make regulations to take further categories of amendment out of scope.
+The sections in the Act also give the government power to make regulations to take further categories of amendment out of scope.

 - Current position and projected timings

 On 23 January 2026 the Financial Reporting Council issued guidance to help scheme actuaries when considering requests for a written confirmation.
-The related press release included a statement from the Pensions Regulator that it planned to issue separate guidance for trustees in spring 2026, and that guidance (the Pensions Regulator's guidance) was issued on 26 March 2026.
+The related press release included a statement from the Pensions Regulator that it would issue separate guidance for trustees in spring 2026, and initial Pensions Regulator guidance was issued on 26 March 2026.

-A number of amendments were made to the Virgin Media-related provisions in the Bill at House of Commons Report stage in December 2025:
+A number of changes were made to the Virgin Media-related provisions at House of Commons Report stage in December 2025.
+These changes affected:

-Changes have been made to clause 100 which will affect when trustees or managers will be said to have taken "positive action" in relation to an amendment, with the result that the amendment will not be a "potentially remediable alteration".
+- When trustees or managers will be said to have taken "positive action" in relation to an amendment, with the result that it will not be a "potentially remediable alteration".

-- Changes have been made to clause 100 which affect when trustees or managers will be said to be or have been party to legal proceedings in relation to an amendment, with the result that the amendment will not be a "potentially remediable alteration".
-This will be where proceedings have been brought before a court in the UK to determine a dispute as to the rules of the scheme, and the parties are (or include) the trustees or managers of the scheme, and one or more members or other beneficiaries of the scheme (or a person acting on behalf of one or more members or other beneficiaries).
-"Court in the UK" is not intended to catch proceedings before a tribunal or a complaint to an ombudsman.
+- When trustees or managers will be said to be or have been party to legal proceedings in relation to an amendment, with the result that the amendment will not be a "potentially remediable alteration". ("Court in the UK" is not intended to catch proceedings before a tribunal or a complaint to an ombudsman.)

-- Clause 101 has been revised to make it clear that, when a scheme actuary considers a trustee request for an actuarial confirmation that a "potentially remediable alteration" would not have prevented the scheme from continuing to satisfy the reference scheme test, the actuary should start by considering the information available to them and whether there is missing information to address, before taking any professional approach open to them in the circumstances - not the other way around.
-Also to confirm that, in a public service pension scheme, the "responsible authority" (rather than trustees or managers) would ask the scheme actuary for an actuarial confirmation.
+- Requests for actuarial confirmation.
+The wording now says that, when a scheme actuary considers a trustee request for an actuarial confirmation, the actuary should start by considering the information available to them and whether it is sufficient to allow them to form an opinion, before taking any professional approach (including making assumptions or relying on presumptions) open to them in the circumstances, and not the other way around.
+It also confirms that, in a public service pension scheme, the "responsible authority" (rather than trustees or managers) would ask the scheme actuary for an actuarial confirmation.

-- Clause 102 has been updated to state that the deeming provision ("potentially remediable alterations" made to a scheme which is wound up or for which the PPF assumes responsibility before this part of the Bill takes effect are deemed to have been validly made) will also apply to "potentially remediable alterations" made to a part of a scheme (for example, a section of a segregated scheme) where that part has been wound up/the PPF has assumed responsibility for that part before the clause comes into force.
+- The deeming provision for "potentially remediable alterations" made to a scheme which was wound up or for which the PPF assumed responsibility before the Act received Royal Assent.
+This will also apply to "potentially remediable alterations" made to a part of a scheme (for example, a section of a segregated scheme) where that part was wound up/the PPF assumed responsibility for that part before the Act received Royal Assent.

 - Some minor and technical changes.